 If you make this pandan cashew milk latte, be sure to leave me a comment, rate this recipe and tag me on Instagram.

 Pandan Cashew Milk Latte

-- Take off heat, and aerate with milk frother.
+- Take off heat, and aerate with milk frother for 30 seconds if desired.
 Pour into cup.